Neoncat-OG/TrollStore-IPAs/README.md

 ## Additional Information

+- **Crediting Contributions:** Ensuring proper recognition of the hard work put in by the respective maintainers is of utmost importance.
+It's crucial to acknowledge that I gather and update all the IPAs I have in one central location.
+This process is carried out with immense respect for the creators, emphasizing that credits are obligatory and placed at the forefront because they reflect the dedication and effort invested by these individuals.

+- **TrollStore Apps Compatibility:** In order to clarify, the presence of the term "TrollStore" in the title may lead some individuals to assume that all the applications listed herein are exclusively compatible with TrollStore.
+This, however, is not the case.
+Many of the apps featured on this list can indeed function seamlessly when sideloaded.
+Nevertheless, it is important to note that since I personally employ these apps in conjunction with ESign and Sideloadly, I cannot provide an absolute guarantee that every app will function as intended within TrollStore.
+Furthermore, it is essential to understand that I will not be able to offer any form of support in the event that an app from this list does not perform as expected in TrollStore.

 - **Reporting Issues:** When reporting issues or problems with the apps in this repository, please include details about your device specifications and the versions of the apps you are using.
 This information is crucial for diagnosing and addressing issues effectively.
 Without it, it can be challenging to pinpoint the reasons behind the problems you encounter.

 - **Version Column:** The version column in this repository may vary.
 Sometimes, it will display the base version of the app, and in other cases, it may show a combination of the tweak version and the app version (e.g., [tweak version]-[app version]).
 Please note that this format is subject to change for each app and update, depending on the developer's or maintainer's preferences.

--  **Reposters Notice:** If you wish to grab IPA files outside of this repository, please be aware that there has been a persistent issue of Telegram channels stealing, reposting, and claiming the work of others as their own.
+-  **Reposters Notice:** If you intend to download IPA files from sources other than this repository, it's important to note that there is an ongoing problem with Telegram channels, websites, and individuals stealing, reposting, and claiming the work of others as their own.
 These reposters often remove original credits and add their own channel icons or signatures.
-To ensure the safety and integrity of the content, this repository may list Telegram channels that engage in such practices.
+To ensure the safety and integrity of the content, this repository will list parties that engage in such practices.
 Users are encouraged to be cautious and support original creators and maintainers.
-This list may be updated frequently and is subject to change over time.
+Expect regular updates to this list, as it is subject to change.

-   ### Known reposters: *(09-29-2023)*
+   ### Known reposters: *(09-30-2023)*

     | Reposter | Original Tweak/Maintainer |
     |:---------|---------------------------|